Martin Bormann: Reichsleiter and head of the party chancellery

 After the Machtergreifung (Nazi Party seizure of power) in January 1933, the relief fund was repurposed to provide general accident and property insurance, so Bormann resigned from its administration.
 He applied for a transfer and was accepted as chief of staff in the office of Rudolf Hess, the Deputy Führer, on 1 July 1933.
 Bormann also served as personal secretary to Hess from July 1933 until 12 May 1941.
 Hess's department was responsible for settling disputes within the party and acted as an intermediary between the party and the state regarding policy decisions and legislation.
 Bormann used his position to create an extensive bureaucracy and involve himself in as much of the decision-making as possible.
-On 10 October 1933 Hitler named Bormann Reichsleiter (national leader – the second highest political rank) of the Nazi Party, and in November he was named Reichstag deputy.
+On 10 October 1933 Hitler named Bormann Reichsleiter (national leader – the second highest political rank) of the Nazi Party.
+At the November 1933 parliamentary election, Bormann was elected as a Reichstag deputy from electoral constituency 5 (Frankfurt an der Oder); he was reelected in 1936 and 1938.
 By June 1934, Bormann was gaining acceptance into Hitler's inner circle and accompanied him everywhere, providing briefings and summaries of events and requests.

 In 1935, Bormann was appointed as overseer of renovations at the Berghof, Hitler's property at Obersalzberg.
 In the early 1930s, Hitler bought the property, which he had been renting since 1925 as a vacation retreat.
 After he became chancellor, Hitler drew up plans for expansion and remodelling of the main house and put Bormann in charge of construction.
 Bormann commissioned the construction of barracks for the SS guards, roads and footpaths, garages for motor vehicles, a guesthouse, accommodation for staff, and other amenities.
 Retaining title in his own name, Bormann bought up adjacent farms until the entire complex covered 10 sqkm.
 Members of the inner circle built houses within the perimeter, beginning with Hermann Göring, Albert Speer, and Bormann himself.
 Bormann commissioned the building of the Kehlsteinhaus (Eagle's Nest), a tea house high above the Berghof, as a gift to Hitler on his fiftieth birthday (20 April 1939).
 Hitler seldom used the building, but Bormann liked to impress guests by taking them there.